 The first five miles of trail have held up well with modifications on three hills to prevent erosion.
 Volunteers are providing minor maintenance for the trail including raking, grading, sweeping and litter pick up.
 Burt Township is the grantee for the state grants and is responsible for the maintenance of the trail and has been working cooperatively with the Cheboygan County Road Commission to keep the trail in satisfactory condition.

 Phase two of the Burt Lake Trail is underway.
-A new Michigan Natural Resources Trust Fund grant was submitted on April 1, 2016.
-Along with the MNRTF grant an MDOT Transportation Alternative Program (TAP) grant was also submitted in Spring, 2016.
+A new Michigan Natural Resources Trust Fund grant was awarded in December 2016.
+Along with the MNRTF grant an MDOT Transportation Alternative Program (TAP) grant was awarded in 2017.
 TAP is a competitive grant program that funds projects such as multi-use paths that enhance Michigan’s non-motorized transportation system and provide safe alternative transportation options.
-Grant awards will be announced in December, 2016.
-If the grants are awarded to Burt Township a $75,000 local match is necessary.
+Burt Township is now raising funds to meet a $75,000 local match as required by the grants.

 In July 2015 the Michigander Bicycle Tour including over 400 participants used the Burt Lake Trail as a connector bike route from Topinabee to Brutus on their route from Cheboygan to Harbor Springs.
 Many residents and visitors have biked, jogged, trained and walked on the trail since its Grand Opening in August, 2013.
 In addition the University of Michigan Men and Women Cross Country teams have used the Burt Lake Trail as part of their pre-season training.